COMPREHENSIVE EVERGLADES RESTORATION PLAN

 Congressional Districts: 17, 19, 25

-Congress authorized the Caloosahatchee River (C-43) West Basin Storage Reservoir Project in the Water Resources Reform Development Act (WRRDA) of 2014.
+Congress authorized the Caloosahatchee River (C-43) West Basin Storage Reservoir Project in the Water Resources Reform and Development Act (WRRDA) of 2014.
 This project is a component of the Comprehensive Everglades Restoration Plan (CERP).
 The project is designed to capture excess C-43 Basin runoff and regulatory releases from Lake Okeechobee during the wet season and release water from the reservoir during the dry season.
-The project includes development of one aboveground reservoir with a total storage capacity of approximately 170,000 acre-feet (ac-ft).
-The reservoir will be located in the C-43 Basin in Hendry County.
+The project includes development of one aboveground reservoir, to be located in the C-43 Basin in Hendry County, with a total storage capacity of approximately 170,000 acre-feet (ac-ft).
 The project will reduce the extreme salinity changes in the Caloosahatchee River Estuary by providing a more consistent flow of water discharging into the estuary.
 The project will also provide water supply benefits and some flood attenuation.

 |Estimated Total Cost